 A rebrand is a more radical undertaking that addresses deep-rooted challenges within a brand.
 This activity goes back to basics and will completely reposition a brand within the market.
-This allows a brand to entirely reinvent itself and create a new identity to reach new markets and customers but also stand out from competitors.
+This allows a brand to entirely reinvent itself.

-5 steps to a brand refresh
+5 steps to a brand refresh.